 1. I describe what I want to the Strategist.
 “We need to integrate a type system into the spec.
 Roughly six thousand lines of existing code.
 The spec needs to account for it.”

-2. The Strategist reads the Marshal’s decision log, checks for drift, reads its own strategic notes, and crafts a self-contained prompt — purpose, end state, key tasks, success criteria, anti-hallucination anchors.
+2. The Strategist reads the Marshal’s decision log, checks for drift, reads its own strategic notes and institutional memory, and crafts a self-contained prompt — purpose, end state, key tasks, success criteria, dispatch instructions.
 It comes wrapped in a code fence labeled “PASTE THIS TO THE MARSHAL.”
 Not subtle.
 Doesn’t need to be.

 3. I review it, poke holes, push back, and eventually approve.
 Then, I paste it.
-The Marshal dispatches four specialist agents in parallel — systems expert, domain expert, quality engineer, security engineer.
+The Marshal decomposes the directive, crafts scoped briefs for each specialist — gathering exactly the code and context each agent needs — and dispatches.
+Four specialist agents in parallel.
+A systems expert, a domain expert, a quality engineer, a security engineer.
 Each gets a self-contained brief with exactly the context it needs.
 Need-to-know basis.

 4. Specialists return.
 The Marshal synthesizes: 12 must-fix items, 20 should-fix, 34 notes.
 Writes it all to disk.